GonzagaEagles16/Boston/README.md

 The immediate inspiration for Boston was the DriftMechanics [Austin](https://github.com/Gondolindrim/Austin), as well as the [7-row Thinkpad keyboards](http://www.notebookreview.com/picture/?f=60846) found on Thinkpads of the T420 generation and older.
 The general idea was to make a narrower full-size that retained both the 2u numpad "0" and traditional 2x3 Ins/Del/Home/End/PgUp/PgDn nav block, by expanding vertically.

-The Geekhack build thread on this keyboard [here](https://geekhack.org/index.php?topic=106239.0).

 The name is a pun off Austin, since the layout is derived from it.
 I also grew up in Boston.

 ## Status

 This is a work in progress.

-The current version (in the "Boston - Current design" folder) is currently being prototyped.
+The current version (V0.5.1, in the "Boston - Current design" folder) is currently being prototyped.
 A list of errata will be produced once it has been fully tested.
 I intend to run a GB for this keyboard in the near future.
+An older version of the PCB (V0.4) is fully working.

 STL files for the 3D-printed case are available under the "3D-printed case - parts" folder.
 Full STEPs, Fusion, and a bill-of-materials will be released after the group buy runs.